Ctrlpanel-gg/docs/docs/Contributing/translate.md

 You understand a certain language very well?<br/>
 Then we need exactly **you for our translator team!**<br/>

-After a long wait, the controlpanel has now been equipped with a translation system.<br/>
+After a long wait, the CPGG has now been equipped with a translation system.<br/>

 _Now we need people who help us translate!_<br/>